If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 5. Visit a playgroup

-Another tip when a baby hates tummy time is to visit a playgroup, where she can watch other babies and kids crawling around.
+Another tip for babies who hate tummy time is to visit a playgroup, where they can watch other babies and kids crawling around.
 Many young babies find that interesting enough to endure some tummy time.

 6. Try a baby swim class